nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 *
 *

-### Clearing of tasks
+### Clearing of completed tasks
 Clears all completed tasks. <br>

 Format: `clear`

-Examples:
-*
-*
+> * Cleared tasks in the current session can be restored with the `undo` command.

 ### Toggle google calender
-Toggle the view of google calendar and focus to certain time time as user specified.
+Toggle the view of Google Calendar.
+The tasks in iManager will be synchronised with your Google Calendar.
+You cannot make any modification through the calendar.

-Format:
+Format: `toggle`

-Examples:
-*
-*

 ### Undo most recent command
 Undo the most recent command that was successfully executed.
 Only commands that modify iManager in the same session can be undone.
 Command history will be cleared once iManager exits.

 Format: `undo`

-> * `undo` only support add, edit, delete, done, clear and redo.
+> * `undo` only support add, edit, delete, done, clear and redo command.

 ### Redo most recent command
 Redo the most recent undo.
 Only commands that modify iManager in the same session can be redo.
 Command history will be cleared once iManager exits.

 Format: `redo`

-> * `redo` only support add, edit, delete, done, clear and undo.
+> * `redo` only support add, edit, delete, done, clear and undo command.

 ### Reset data
 Reset the applcation data. iManager can completely erase the saved data and start with a "clean" state.
-Application data will be save in the default save directory. (under project root folder) Once application data gets resetted, it cannot be restored.
+Application data will be save in the default save directory. (under project root folder) Once application data gets resetted, it CANNOT be restored.

 Format: `reset`